lauslim12-old/IF670_Crossmobile/README.md

 # IF670 - Crossmobile

-This is the repository used to store Mobile Cross-Platform class assignments in university.
+This is the repository used to store Mobile Cross-Platform (IF670) class assignments in my university.

 ## Requirements